Gardens

 If carpenter bees are heading for your garden structures, it's essential to get rid of them so that they don't cause damage.
 Pest control pros reveal how

-carpenter bee on pink flowers
+Black carpenter bee on bright pink flower

 Use a dust insecticide

-For a swift solution, apply insecticidal dust, at Walmart, to the holes.
+For a swift solution, apply insecticidal dust, available at Walmart, to the holes.
 'The best way to get rid of carpenter bees is to use a powder pesticide dusted into the hole,' affirms Matt Smith, founder of Green Pest Management.
 'The liquid ones absorb into the wood too quickly and don't have nearly the shelf life of a powder.'

 Matt Smith pest control expert